-ELLA. who prefers GIA is a beautiful, loving 5,5 year old, 15 lb black and tan wirehair tweenie Doxie looking for a loving family with the help of the amazing volunteers at Oregon Dachshund Rescue, Inc. where she can be doted upon and cherished for the rest of her forevers.
-GIA will do best as the one and only fur child in a Doxie savvy family with a stay at home parent (work from home or retired) and only older children (over age 12), who are familiar with the special needs of Dachshunds.
-If you know anyone interested in a sweet little wirehair doxie, please share.
+ELLA, who prefers GIA is a beautiful, loving 5,5 year old 23.5 lb (down from 27), black and tan wirehair Tweenie Doxie looking for a loving family with the help of the amazing volunteers at Oregon Dachshund Rescue, Inc. where she can be doted upon and cherished for the rest of her forevers.
+GIA LOVES to go for walks and enjoys playing with other dogs.
+Gia is very sweet and will be a good companion dog...she loves everyone!
+She will do best in a family with an active stay at home parent (work from home or retired) and older children (over age 12), who are familiar with the special needs of Dachshunds.
+If you know anyone interested in a sweet, social little wirehair doxie who loves to play and go for walks, please share.

-Here is what Gia's Foster Mom, Liz has to say about her:
+Her Foster Mom, Liz, has this to say about Gia:

 Loves squeaky toys to obsession.
-I bought $30 worth of KONG squeakers.
-Ha!
-It took her two days but she destroyed all three.
 She will ensure a no squeaker toy house!
 If you lean down to touch her toy, she will immediately let you have it without a bit of complaint, then hop and skip and follow you, trusting that you will throw it for her.
-She loves to run and play.
-As she is loosing weight, her ability and agility will only increase.
-She is fun to watch.
-A very well mannered girl.
+Gia loves to run and play.
+As she is losing weight, her ability and agility are increasing.
+She is a fun, very well mannered girl with a wonderful temperment.

 GIA is all Dachshund - high energy and enjoys playing and warming her little bones in the sunshine, so along with regular walks around her neighborhood, GIA needs a secure fenced yard to run around and explore safely.
 While small in stature, doxies are big on personality and don't generally do well in apartments, with all of the noises and traffic that come with multiple dwellings in a confined space.
 To best set up our doxies and their new families for success, ODR, Inc., adopt to families who live in single family homes with secure fenced yards.